apple2373/chainer-caption/README.md

 Then you can use my script above for training.

 ##I want to fine-tune CNN part.
-Sorry, current implementation does not support it.
-I am working on it now.
-Maybe you can read and modify the code.
+Sorry, this implementation does not support it.